Jay1194/Code-Quiz/README.md

 # Code-Quiz

 ## Description
-The purpose of this application was to to build a timed coding quiz with multiple-choice questions.
+The objective behind this application was to develop a timed coding quiz encompassing a range of multiple-choice questions.
-This app runs in the browser, it uses a few web APIs, demonstrate my knowledge of using the DOM APi and features dynamically updates HTML and CSS powered by JavaScript code.
-It has a clean, polished, and responsive user interface.
+Operating within the browser environment, this app employs several web APIs.
+It effectively showcases my adeptness in utilizing the DOM API and showcases the implementation of dynamic HTML and CSS transformations driven by JavaScript code.
+The end result boasts a sleek, refined, and adaptable user interface.

 ## Mock up